Definition

 EHRs and security

-All EHRs in the U.S. must be Health Insurance Portability and Accountability Act (HIPAA) compliant.
+All EHRs in the U.S. must be HIPPA-compliant.
 This requirement is enforced by the Department of Health and Human Services Office for Civil Rights (OCR).

-The Security Rule protects electronic personal health information (ePHI) that is created, received, used or maintained by a covered entity by establishing national standards.
+The HIPAA Security Rule protects electronic PHI that's created, received, used or maintained by a covered entity by establishing national standards.

-The Health Information Technology for Economic and Clinical Health Act (HITECH Act) also provides regulations meant to ensure the security of EHRs.
+The Health Information Technology for Economic and Clinical Health Act (HITECH Act) of 2009 also provides regulations meant to ensure the security of EHRs.

 However, HIPAA and the HITECH Act are just the baseline for EHR security.
-EHRs should also have other security features built into the platform such as an audit trail system, state-of-the-art data centers, access control tools, encryption and more.
+EHRs should also have other security features built into the platform, such as audit trail systems, access controls, encryption, monitoring and artificial intelligence and machine learning.

-Despite the security precautions EHRs can, and often do, take, fear of a data breach is rampant in the healthcare industry.
-This is not surprising, given that healthcare data breaches where patient records and personal information are compromised happen quite often.
+Despite the security precautions EHRs take, fear of a data breach is rampant in the healthcare industry.
+This isn't surprising, given that healthcare data breaches where patient records and personal information are compromised happen quite often.

 The future of EHRs

-Many experts seem to agree that there is work to be done when it comes to the EHR.
-Some changes experts hope to see in future EHRs include:
+Experts agree that there's work to be done when it comes to EHRs.
+Some changes experts hope to see in future EHRs include the following:

 Dig Deeper on Clinical documentation